-As our societies – particularly in Europe and in certain parts of Asia – become increasingly ‘cashless’, new financial instruments are introduced to address a range of more diverse financial needs.
-Among these, prepaid cards have become a very successful alternative to traditional credit and debit cards.
+As these cashless habits become more ingrained in our societies, new financial instruments are introduced to address a range of more diverse financial needs.
+Among these, prepaid cards have become a very successful alternative not only to cash, but also to traditional credit and debit cards.

 With prepaid cards, funds are connected directly to a card and can be used for payments, but they are not stored in a bank account.
 Although based on roughly the same principle, there are two different types of prepaid cards: multi-purpose/open loop and single-purpose/closed loop cards.
 If the former are re-chargeable cards that can be used almost anywhere, the latter can only be used at certain shops or chains.

 Being a partial substitute for traditional bank accounts, prepaid cards were first introduced to cater to underbanked and underserved segments of the public.
 However, thanks to their flexibility and accessibility, they have quickly become very popular as an additional payment option among a growing number of consumers.
-In 2016 the global prepaid cards market was valued at $896bn and this is estimated to grow by more than 308% by 2022, reaching a value of $3,653bn.
-From a geographical point of view, Europe is the region with the largest market share, followed by countries in the Asia Pacific region, where cash transactions are becoming more and more the exception.
-According to research by IBISWorld, the US market size, measured by revenue, of the prepaid card providers industry is estimated at $10.9bn in 2019.
+The Global Prepaid Card Market size was valued at USD 2.01 trillion in 2019 and is predicted to reach USD 18.47 trillion by 2030.
+North America is currently the region with the highest market share, but Asia Pacific is expected to grow the most throughout the forecast period.
+According to a study by ResearchAndMarkets.com, this is mainly due to increasing government initiatives encouraging cashless payments and evolving retail, e-commerce, and corporate sectors in this region.

 Introducing new regulations to prevent abuses